Quintilian

 Marcus Fabius Quintilianus (/la/; c.
 35 – c.
 100 AD) was a Roman educator and rhetorician born in Hispania, widely referred to in medieval schools of rhetoric and in Renaissance writing.
-In English translation, he is usually referred to as Quintilian (/kwɪnˈtɪliən/), although the alternate spellings of Quintillian and Quinctilian are occasionally seen, the latter in older texts.
+In English translation, he is usually referred to as Quintilian (/kwɪnˈtɪliən/ kwin-TIL-ee-ən), although the alternate spellings of Quintillian and Quinctilian are occasionally seen, the latter in older texts.

 Life

 Quintilian was born c.
 35 AD in Calagurris (Calahorra, La Rioja) in Hispania.
 His father, a well-educated man, sent him to Rome to study rhetoric early in the reign of Nero.
 While there, he cultivated a relationship with Domitius Afer, who died in 59.
 "It had always been the custom … for young men with ambitions in public life to fix upon some older model of their ambition … and regard him as a mentor".
 Quintilian evidently adopted Afer as his model and listened to him speak and plead cases in the law courts.
 Afer has been characterized as a more austere, classical, Ciceronian speaker than those common at the time of Seneca the Younger, and he may have inspired Quintilian's love of Cicero.

 Sometime after Afer's death, Quintilian returned to Hispania, possibly to practice law in the courts of his own province.
 However, in 68, he returned to Rome as part of the retinue of Emperor Galba, Nero's short-lived successor.
-Quintilian does not appear to have been a close advisor of the Emperor, which probably ensured his survival after the assassination of Galba in 69.
+Quintilian does not appear to have been a close advisor of the emperor, which probably ensured his survival after the assassination of Galba in 69.

 After Galba's death, and during the chaotic Year of the Four Emperors which followed, Quintilian opened a public school of rhetoric.
 Among his students were Pliny the Younger, and perhaps Tacitus.
 The Emperor Vespasian made him a consul.
 The emperor "in general was not especially interested in the arts, but … was interested in education as a means of creating an intelligent and responsible ruling class".
 This subsidy enabled Quintilian to devote more time to the school.
 In addition, he appeared in the courts of law, arguing on behalf of clients.

 Of his personal life, little is known.
 In the Institutio Oratoria, he mentions a wife who died young, as well as two sons who predeceased him.

 Quintilian retired from teaching and pleading in 88 AD, during the reign of Domitian.
 His retirement may have been prompted by his achievement of financial security and his desire to become a gentleman of leisure.
 Quintilian survived several emperors; the reigns of Vespasian and Titus were relatively peaceful, but that of Domitian was reputed to be difficult.
 Domitian's cruelty and paranoia may have prompted the rhetorician to distance himself quietly.
 The emperor does not appear to have taken offence as he made Quintilian tutor of his two grand-nephews in 90 AD.
 He is believed to have died sometime around 100 AD, not having long survived Domitian, who was assassinated in 96.